kuzfix/LightSoakFW-STM/README.md

 Example: *setnumavg -n 20* Set number of measurements to average to 20.

 - ***getivpoint*** - Enables current measurement circuitry and measures current at a specified voltage.
 This measurement can take a while, depending on various conditions.
 See *setdutsettle* and *getdutsettle* to specify the settling time of DUT.
 - ***getivchar*** - Measures an IV curve on specified channel.
-Only one channel at the same time is supported.
 This measurement can take a while, depending on various conditions.
-It consists of multiple *getivpoint* measurements.
+Parameters:
+	- *-c* - channel (1-6 or 0 for all (default))
+	- *-vs* - start voltage [V]
+	- *-ve* - end voltage [V] (measurement is stopped before this voltage is reached if current drops below minimum value (OC condition detected or hardware error).
+	- *-s* - step size [V]
+	- *-st* - step time [ms] (min 1, max ?, default 10)
+	- *-sn* - number of measurements during each step (min 1, max 10).
+Measurements are performed evry st/sn ms. The minimum achievable st/sn is approxiamtely 1100 us at default number of averaged samples per measurement.
+	Warning: PWM voltage settling time is about 1.6 ms and 1.1ms measuring period does not leave any time for voltage settling!
+Therefore each microstep time (st/sn) should be at least 2.7 ms (unless this is taken into account in data interpretation).
 - ***measuredump*** - Dumps a certain number of samples (at full 100kHz sample rate) for specified channel/s.
 A maximum number of samples is 2000 (20ms).
 Voltage, current or both signals can be dumped, as both are sampled concurrently.
 The transfer of data can take a while, depending on the number of samples and the baud rate.
 Parameters:
 	- *-c* - channel (1-6 or 0 for all (default))